BjarneBitscrambler/OrientationSensorFusion-ESP/README.md

 ## How-To Use
 To use this library follow these steps (some untested - let me know of any changes you needed to make to get things to work on your setup):
-- setup the PlatformIO development environment
+- setup the *PlatformIO* development environment
 - create a new PlatformIO project, selecting the *Board:* `Espressif ESP-WROVER-KIT` and *Framework:* `Arduino` (other ESP32 boards should work without changes; Espressif CPUs like the ESP8266 may need some code adjustments - not tested)

 Now follow either of these two methods to bring in the library files:
-### Method 1
+### Method 1 (gets you a local clone that you can edit or base pull requests on)
 - create a local clone of this repository on your computer
+- from your local repository, copy the contents of `/src` into your new project's `/src` folder.
+Ensure you get all the files as well as the folder `sensor_fusion`.
 - from your local repository, copy `/examples/fusion_text_output.cc` into your new PlatformIO project's `/src` folder.
 You may want to rename it `main.cc` to remind yourself that it contains the `setup()` and `loop()` functions.
-- from your local repository, copy the files and subfolders of `/src/*` into your new project's `/lib/sensor_fusion` folder

-### Method 2
+### Method 2 (doesn't require cloning a local repository)
-- copy this project's `/examples/fusion_text_output.cc` into your new PlatformIO project's `/src` folder
+- copy this project's `/examples/fusion_text_output.cc` into your new PlatformIO project's `/src` folder.
+You may want to rename it `main.cc` to remind yourself that it contains the `setup()` and `loop()` functions.
-- in your new project's `platformio.ini` file, add the SensorFusionLibrary **TODO fixup**
+- copy this project's `platformio.ini`into your new project's root directory (or use it to modify the relevant sections in your own project's `platformio.ini`).
+Locate the section `lib_deps =` and add the line https://github.com/BjarneBitscrambler/OrientationSensorFusion-ESP.git.
+This section should also list the EEPROM and Wire libraries.

+Method 2 results in the library code being imported into PlatformIO's `.pio` folder.

 Then:
 - edit your new project's `platformio.ini` file for your specific board and environment.
 Use this project's `platformio.ini` file as an example.
-- edit `/lib/sensor_fusion/board.h` to reflect your particular hardware.
+- edit the `#defines` at the top of your `fusion_text_output.cc` (the sample `main.cc`)) to reflect your particular hardware.
 The I2C pins connecting your processor to your sensor ICs will likely be different, and you may also need to change the I2C addresses that the ICs are configured for.
 - compile and download to your processor

-The file`/lib/sensor_fusion/build.h` contains defines for various functionality, such as whether the software outputs its data via hardware serial UART or WiFi TCP connections, or both (default).
-Edit this file as desired, but note that not all combinations of features may be valid or been tested.

 ### Initial Text Output
 To confirm that the software is communicating with your sensors, observe the serial port output of the ESP processor.
 Use a USB connection to a PC running a terminal program at 115200 baud, 8 bits, No parity, 1 stop bit.
 Several progress messages should appear as the fusion software configures the sensors.
 Once the algorithm is running, lines of text containing a timestamp and orientation data should scroll by.
 See the `main.cc` program's `loop()` for details.